davide-andreoli/PantryManager/README.md

 - List what is in your pantry, fridge, freezer and add, remove or modify items
 ### Planned features
 Here is what I'm planning to implement:
-- Data persistency --> this should be a given, but I prefered to build the basic functionalities first and then focus on persistence
 - iCloud Sync
 - Food categories
 - Customize or add containers